DedSec-1/Drishti/README.md

 Our project Drishti is basically a gesture to speech convertor.
 The general definition of gesture recognition is the ability of a computer to understand gestures and execute commands based on those gestures.

-The reason for naming this project _Drishti_ is because we made the use of __"Drishti"__ of PCs and Computer Vision to recognize the hand gestures of the subject (in our case a person) and predict the cooresponding alphabet.
+The reason for naming this project _Drishti_ is because we made the use of __"Drishti"__(Vision) of machines to recognize the hand gestures of the subject (in our case a person) and predict the corresponding alphabet.
 We have also made the use of text to speech convertor to provide a voice enabled output.
 ### Input Data-
 The input for this project is the [MNIST Gesture recognition dataset](https://www.kaggle.com/datamunge/sign-language-mnist).